Bagmane Solar Tech Park India

 The big challenge in implementing the solar system is the strong wind pressure: Due to the high altitude at this location, the system must be able to resist wind speeds of up to 150 km/h.
 The Indian team designed the system with structures that can withstand high wind speeds and ensure reliable operation.
 The remote location of the project site further complicated the supply and transportation of equipment.

-More than 28,600 metric tons of CO₂ are estimated to be saved every year with this solar system.
-In addition, greater independence from the power grid means a more reliable supply.
-Moreover, by consuming its own energy produced from renewable sources, Bagmane Tech Park has managed to lower its costs and those of the companies established there.
-The sustainable power supply solution from Bosch is therefore a major asset from more than just an environmental perspective.
-This ties in perfectly with the big picture as India wants to reduce the country´s CO₂ emissions by 30 percent by 2030.
+The sustainable power supply solution from Bosch is a major asset from more than just an environmental perspective.
+It ties in perfectly with the big picture as India wants to reduce the country's CO₂ emissions by 30 percent by 2030.